darkerz7/CSGO-Plugins/EntWatch_DZ/ReadME.txt

 -Allows you to set the channel for the output of the HUD -Allows you to completely change the item
 -Allows you to eban a disconnected player
+-Allows you to track 2 buttons
+-Allows to lock item

 List of Modules:
 *Chat		- Responsible for displaying chat special messages to players